LGBTQ-Sensitive Counseling

 We understand that people in the LGBTQ community experience discrimination and abuse and have higher rates of anxiety and depression than the straight, cis-gendered population.
 We strive to create the safety necessary for every person seeking therapy to feel comfortable and confident to express themselves freely and share the challenges, questions, and concerns they have without fear of being judged, misunderstood, or pathologized.

-While every practitioner at The Resiliency Center is dedicated to providing LGBTQ-Sensitive Counseling, the therapists below have lived experience as a member of the LGBTQ community and/or specialized training in providing competent care.
+Several of our therapists at The Resiliency Center have lived experience as a member of the LGBTQ community, and we stand committed to providing LGBTQ-Sensitive Counseling and affirming, competent care.